peakvisor/nginx-location-match-finder/README.md

   - [Usage](#usage)

 ## Introduction
-The "location_match_finder" utility searches for a location that matches a given request.
+The "location_match_finder" utility searches for a location that matches a given request including sublocation levels.
 Location search is carried out in accordance with the [location block selection algorithm](https://nginx.org).

 Testing was carried out on Nginx version 1.18.0